There is no such thing as a typical ‘Woman in Adventure’ – we are all unique.

 Our 2016 survey aimed to understand more about the diverse group of people known as ‘Women in Adventure’.
 This gathered the views of a representative sample of women asking them to tell us who and what inspires them, and what issues were important to them in their adventures outdoors.

-An overview of our results can be found here: Overview of Results
+An overview of this survey’s results can be found here: Overview of 2016 Results

-The questions from the 2016 survey can be seen here: Survey Questions
+The questions asked in this survey can be seen here: 2016 Survey Questions